boobo94/boobo94.github.io/_posts/2021/10/2021-10-21-books-to read.md

 ---
 title: What books to read
 summary: The list of books I read.
-I challenge with myself.
+I decided one year ago to challenge myself and read as many books as I can this year.
+Take a look at this article and find all of them.
 categories: resources
 tags: books
 date: 2021-10-21 09:09:09 +0000